tsykoduk/HCRailsDemo/README.md

 HCRailsDemo
 ===========

 Just a rails CRUD app to demo Heroku connect.
 It is set up to sync the Account object down.
 It relies on a field called external_id__c as it's external ID for upserts.
 The rails app will do the "right thing" and automatically generate a guid for any records created there.
-It's left up to the gentle reader to extend their salesforce org to "do the right thing" and generate a guid
+It's left up to the gentle reader to extend their salesforce org to "do the right thing" and generate a guid on the account object.

 Setup
 =====

 Get a trial force org.
-If you do not have an external id field called `external_id__c` you will need to create one in your org.
+If you do not have an external id field called `external_id__c` you will need to create one in your on the account object in Salesforce.
 You need to insure that it's a text field and it's set up as an external id.

 Click on this button: